Marshall School: Activities

-A diverse activities list offers students the opportunity to explore specific interests and hone their passions and skills.

-Upper school clubs
+Clubs

 Athletics

 Marshall School supports 19 athletic teams that compete in the Lake Superior Conference, Section 7A (except Boys Hockey, which competes at Section 7AA), and the Minnesota State High School League.
-Athletics are a proud part of the Marshall experience.
 More than 85% of Marshall students participate in at least one sport, often alongside other clubs and activities including cheering on fellow student-athletes at competitions throughout the year.
 Marshall teams compete at the varsity level in 19 different MSHSL sports.
 Most sports offer opportunities at junior high and JV levels.
-On every team, our student-athletes learn the lifelong skills of teamwork, discipline, and sportsmanship.